 Also included in the March 15, 2018 proposals is a Notice of Proposed Rulemaking ("NOPR") proposing rules for implementation of the Revised Policy Statement and the corporate income tax rate reduction with respect to natural gas pipeline rates.
 On July 18, 2018, the FERC issued a Final Rule adopting procedures that are generally the same as proposed in the NOPR with a few clarifications and modifications.
 With limited exceptions, the Final Rule requires all FERC regulated natural gas pipelines that have cost-based rates for service to make a one-time Form No. 501-G filing providing certain financial information and to make an election on how to treat its existing rates.
 The Final Rule suggests that this information will allow the FERC and other stakeholders to evaluate the impacts of the Tax Act and the Revised Policy Statement on each individual pipeline's rates.
 The Final Rule also requires that each FERC regulated natural gas pipeline select one of four options to address changes to the pipeline's revenue requirements as a result of the tax reductions: file a limited Natural Gas Act ("NGA") Section 4 filing reducing its rates to reflect the reduced tax rates, commit to filing a general NGA Section 4 rate case in the near future, file a statement explaining why an adjustment to rates is not needed, or take no other action.
 For the limited NGA Section 4 option, the FERC clarified that, notwithstanding the Revised Policy Statement, a pipeline organized as a master limited partnership does not need to eliminate its income tax allowance but, instead, can reduce its rates to reflect the reduction in the maximum corporate tax rate.
 Trunkline, ETC Tiger Pipeline, LLC and Panhandle filed their respective FERC Form No. 501-Gs on October 11, 2018.
 FEP, Lake Charles LNG and certain other operating subsidiaries filed their respective FERC Form No. 501-Gs on or about November 8, 2018, and Rover, FGT, Transwestern and MEP filed their respective FERC Form No. 501-Gs on or about December 6, 2018.
 By order issued January 16, 2019, the FERC initiated a review of Panhandle's existing rates pursuant to Section 5 of the Natural Gas Act to determine whether the rates currently charged by Panhandle are just and reasonable and set the matter for hearing.
 Panhandle filed a cost and revenue study on April 1, 2019.
+Panhandle filed a NGA Section 4 rate case on August 30, 2019.

-An initial decision is expected to be issued in the first quarter of 2020.
-By order issued February 19, 2019, the FERC initiated a review of Southwest Gas Storage Company's existing rates pursuant to Section 5 of the Natural Gas Act to determine whether the rates currently charged by Southwest Gas Storage Company are just and reasonable and set the matter for hearing.
-Southwest Gas Storage Company filed a cost and revenue study on May 6, 2019.
-On July 10, 2019, Southwest Gas Storage Company filed an Offer of Settlement in this Section 5 proceeding, which settlement was supported or not opposed by Commission Trial Staff and all active parties.
+By order issued October 1, 2019, the Section 5 and Section 4 cases were consolidated.
+An initial decision is expected to be issued in the first quarter of 2021.
+By order issued February 19, 2019, the FERC initiated a review of Southwest Gas' existing rates pursuant to Section 5 of the Natural Gas Act to determine whether the rates currently charged by Southwest Gas are just and reasonable and set the matter for hearing.
+Southwest Gas filed a cost and revenue study on May 6, 2019.
+On July 10, 2019, Southwest filed an Offer of Settlement in this Section 5 proceeding, which settlement was supported or not opposed by Commission Trial Staff and all active parties.
 Sea Robin Pipeline Company filed a Section 4 rate case on November 30, 2018.
 A procedural schedule was ordered with a hearing date in the 4th quarter of 2019.
-Sea Robin Pipeline Company has reached a settlement of this proceeding, with a settlement filed July 22, 2019, pending further action by the Commission.
+Sea Robin Pipeline Company has reached a settlement of this proceeding, with a settlement filed July 22, 2019.
+The settlement was approved by the FERC by order dated October 17, 2019.